8 known suspensions of officials for on-field incidents

-The NFL rarely has suspended officials for their conduct on the field, although it is possible that some may have occurred without public knowledge.
+The NFL rarely has suspended officials for their conduct on the field; although it is possible that some may have occurred without public knowledge, this list is complete for all reported suspensions.
 Also, there are two known cases of officials (not included here) who were originally assigned to the Super Bowl and had that assignment revoked because of a call in a playoff game.
-The seven known cases of suspension are listed below. ()
+The eight known cases of suspension are listed below. ()

 Rob Vernatchi, side judge, 2015